Roots

 A language that can outlive the sunken stone walls

-And corrosions that come between love affairs
+And corrosion that comes between love affairs

 Of the sea and her shore